Yosef Elron: Supreme Court

-Elron often reiterates the importance of the relationship between the Courts and the individual citizen, for which "the encounter with the courts is, often, a charged and exciting encounter, and sometimes the most dramatic encounter in his life".
+As a Supreme Court Justice, Elron often reiterates the importance of the relationship between the Courts and the individual citizen, for which "the encounter with the courts is, often, a charged and exciting encounter, and sometimes the most dramatic encounter in his life".
 In this context, he expressed concern of a great deal of distrust among the public in the judicial system, and stressed that the judicial system should strive to gain public trust, on which its legitimacy is based.

 This general approach is rooted in his rulings in various fields of law, as he frequently strives to empower citizens who suffer mistreatment from government authorities.
 Particularly, Justice Elron ruled that police forces must avoid using excessive force while performing riot control against demonstrators.

-Justice Elron's rulings in criminal law are characterized by a strict and uncompromising defense of defendants' rights.
-In several cases Justice Elron criticized the investigative authorities, which exceeded their authority and violated the rights of defendants and suspects.
-Justice Elron's ruling regarding illegal cell phone searches conducted by the police is a striking example of this approach.
-He harshly criticized such misconduct and ruled that in some instances, such actions could block future requests for search warrants.
-In another case, Judge Elron criticized the prosecution for not transferring all relevant investigative materials to the defendant.
-He ruled that such misconduct might justify granting the defendant permission to withdraw his confession to the offenses attributed to him.
+Similarly, Elron criticized the use of prosecutorial authority in cases he deemed inappropriate for the criminal process.
+For example, in a case involving the prosecution of beggars near the Western Wall in Jerusalem's Old City, Elron dissented from the majority opinion that approved the government's actions, and argued that the criminal process is inappropriate for such cases and the government should solve the issue in other ways.

+In a different case, Elron expressed the importance of public housing, and the emotional place that a home often occupies in one's life.
+Elron sided with the child of an occupier of an Amidar-Public-Housing unit, who was denied the right to continue living in his childhood home.
+Elron expressed the existential place that a house, especially one lived in for long time, has in a person's life.

+Elron was also among the judges who ordered the Ministry of Education to subsidize school-transportation for children with special needs, citing the duty that the public and the state owe to the integration of persons with special needs in the general public sphere.